lebenebou/AFKMonitor/README.md

 ## Machine Learning

-We will also add machine learning models.
+We will also add machine learning models...